 2. Cheongju – Korean Rice Wine

-Here is another nationwide famous beverage in South Korea – Cheongju!
+Here is another nationwide famous beverage in South Korea, often translated as “clear wine” – Cheongju or yakju!
 Compared to Soju, this drink is a bit more expensive.
 However, many locals say it is worth it since Cheongju is tastier and prettier.

 This traditional liquor used to be served in the royal court.
 But nowadays, it is available everywhere, especially during ceremonies or other important occasions.
-Koreans often drink it hot during the winter and autumn or chill it for summer and spring.
+Koreans often brew it in the winter between November and March and serve during the season or chill it in the summer.

-Find this drink at: Any supermarket, convenience store, bar, pub, restaurant around Korea.
+Find this drink at: Any supermarket, convenience store, bar, pub, or restaurant around Korea.

-Known as the oldest alcohol in Korea, Makgeolli is truly a must-try when visiting this country.
+Known as the oldest alcohol in Korea, Makgeolli, or farmer’s drinks, is truly a must-try when visiting this country.
 People often order this alcoholic drink while enjoying a plate of Pajeon – one of the most famous street foods in Korea.

-Because this drink goes back to the 10th century, it doesn’t have a clear and crisp appearance like Soju and other modern liquors.
+Because this drink goes back to the 10th century, mainly serving the working class, it doesn’t have a clear and crisp appearance like Soju and other modern liquors.
 However, its classic milky white tint and mildly sweet taste are still very appealing to both young adults and the elderly.

 Makgeolli had grown in popularity over the last decade when it made a comeback as a fruit cocktail, a drink prepared with Chilsung Cider (Korea’s equivalent of Sprite).
 This modernized version of Makgeolli is available in many bars and pubs around South Korea.